Glitchier/Ask-Me-App/README.md

 # Ask_Me

-A simple Flutter project with tells what to do by giving random dicisions.
+A simple Flutter project with tells what to do by giving random decisions.

 ## Getting Started